akshaysingh08/cofindo.github.io/About us.md

 ### Description :

-Platform to provide complete solution for problem statements provided by SME's or small enterprises/ Start-Ups.
+We welcome SME's, Entrepreneurs or Start-Up's to find complete solutions on their various problem statements.
-Helping to uplift innovators to learn , earn and explore their problem solving skills.
+We invite Innovators to learn, earn and explore their problem solving skills and uplift their career with us.

 ### For INNOVATORS :